jak119/blog/_posts/2023-12-29-openai-morning-summary.md

 excerpt_separator: <!--more-->
 ---

 I'm a little late jumping on the OpenAI / ChatGPT bandwagon, but I decided to try out [Allen Porter's seemingly infamous blueprint](https://gist.github.com/allenporter/e70d9eb090c7dbdd593cf526e07b4abe).
-However, many of the OpenAI blog posts I found were a bit out of date.
-Below is how I set it up.
+However, many of the OpenAI blog posts I found were a bit out of date. <!--more-->Below is how I set it up.

 ## Get an OpenAI API Key